Custodian REIT (LSE: CREI), the UK commercial real estate investment company, today reports its final results for the year ended 31 March 2018.

 In accordance with provision C2.2 of the UK Corporate Governance Code issued by the Financial Reporting Council (“the Code”), the Directors have assessed the prospects of the Company over a period longer than the 12 months required by the ‘Going Concern’ provision.
 The Board resolved to conduct this review for a period of three years, because:

-- The Company’s strategic review covers a three-year period; and
+- The Company’s business plan covers a three-year period; and

 - The Board believes a three-year horizon maintains a reasonable level of accuracy regarding projected rental income and costs, allowing robust sensitivity analysis to be conducted.

-The Board’s three-year strategic review considered the Company’s profit, cash flows, dividend cover, REIT regime compliance, borrowing covenant compliance and other key financial ratios over the period.
+The Board’s three-year business plan considered the Company’s profit, cash flows, dividend cover, REIT regime compliance, borrowing covenant compliance and other key financial ratios over the period.
 These metrics are subject to sensitivity analysis, which involves flexing a number of key assumptions underlying the projections, including: